hercules-ci/blog.hercules-ci.com/_posts/2019-09-30-recent-cachix-downtime.md

 On 6th of September, [Cachix](https://cachix.org) experienced 3 hours of downtime.

-We'd like to let you know exactly what happened and what measures we haven taken to prevent such an event from happening in the future.
+We'd like to let you know exactly what happened and what measures we have taken to prevent such an event from happening in the future.

 ## Timeline (UTC)